wangyi-fudan/wyhash/README.md

 ========

-wyhash and wyrng are the ideal 64-bit hash function and PRNG respectively: solid, portable, fastest, simplest.
+wyhash and wyrand are the ideal 64-bit hash function and PRNG respectively: solid, portable, fastest, simplest.

-wyhash passed SMHasher, wyrng passed BigCrush, practrand.
+wyhash passed SMHasher, wyrand passed BigCrush, practrand.
 The speed benchmarks are as follow:

 https://github.com/rurban/smhasher